 A number of partnerships in Derbyshire have important roles to play in promoting healthy lifestyles.
-Local partnerships are ideally placed to work in the heart of their communities.
+Local partnerships are ideally placed to work in the heart of their communities and are a key mechanism for ensuring integrated action and information sharing.
 Derbyshire Sport is a strategic partnership working to improve the lives of people in Derbyshire through sport and active recreation.
-The Derbyshire Drug and Alcohol Action Team works with all partners to develop a co-ordinated approach to prevention of alcohol misuse - through, for example, improved education, health promotion and training around early identification of people at risk.
+The Derbyshire Drug and Alcohol Action Team works with all partners to develop a coordinated approach to prevention of alcohol misuse - through, for example, improved education, health promotion and training around early identification of people at risk.
+The National Alcohol Strategy published in March 2012 aims to reduce binge-drinking and alcohol-related crime as well a supporting effective health measures such as brief interventions, alcohol treatment and hospital Alcohol Liaison Nurses.